RobRendell/gTove/README.md

 * Make the text showing the length of a ruler scale up with that length.
 * Make the labels on flat miniatures render much closer to the miniature.
+* Allow maps to define their own custom scale, units and "measure distance" modes, overriding the tabletop default.

 ## Plans/TODO